-5. How is it possible that electricity that is generated at a power station, reaches a TV in a home that is far away from the power station?
-Describe how the energy is transferred from a power station to your home.
-6. When should you NOT handle electricity or electrical appliances?
-7. Choose the correct answer: If someone is being shocked by an electricity source, I should: a) Try to pull them away from the source of the electricity. b) Throw water on them to cool down the shock. c) Turn off the power source as quickly as possible then attend to them. d) Attend to them then turn off the power source as quickly as possible once they are safe.
-8. Give a reason for the following statement: 'Do not play under or near power lines or electric fences'.
+When you are barefoot, have wet hands or in the bathroom. - 7.
+Choose the correct answer: If someone is being shocked by an electricity source, I should: - a) Try to pull them away from the source of the electricity. - b) Throw water on them to cool down the shock. - c) Turn off the power source as quickly as possible then attend to them. - d) Attend to them then turn off the power source as quickly as possible once they are safe.